Writer’s Guidelines

 Our Process

-We are seeking articles that are thoughtfully and carefully written, conveying content consistent with biblical teaching and Adventist beliefs, supported by relevant data and sources, and appealing to well-informed, literate readers.
+We invite submissions of articles that are thoughtfully and carefully written, conveying content consistent with biblical teaching and Adventist beliefs, supported by relevant data and sources, and appealing to well-informed, literate readers.

 Articles relying more than 15 percent on cited material will typically not be considered for publication, nor those extensively citing copyrighted material beyond “fair use” criteria.
+As such, please do not submit articles generated by artificial intelligence.
 We rarely publish speculative material drawing on dreams or highly imaginative sources, or highly technical material appealing to only a portion of our readership.
 Please do not send us an article that is currently under consideration by another journal, nor multiple manuscripts at one time unless you have been specifically encouraged to do so by a member of our editorial team.

 We welcome queries from prospective authors to determine our interest in a proposed topic, and we try to respond to all queries promptly.
 Send queries to the editor who oversees the specific category/topic in which your article would fall.